mcuadros/ofelia/README.md

 ### Dynamic Docker configuration

-You can start Ofelia in its own container or on the host itself, and it will magically pick up any container that starts, stops or is modified on the fly.
+You can start Ofelia in its own container or on the host itself, and it will dynamically pick up any container that starts, stops or is modified on the fly.
 In order to achieve this, you simply have to use Docker containers with the labels described above and let Ofelia take care of the rest.

 ### Hybrid configuration (INI files + Docker)

 You can specify part of the configuration on the INI files, such as globals for the middlewares or even declare tasks in there but also merge them with Docker.
-The Docker labels will be parsed, added and removed on the fly but also, the file config can be used.
+The Docker labels will be parsed, added and removed on the fly but the config file can also be used.

 Use the INI file to: